b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 # UNIX Philosophy

-By serendipity, I came across this pith, reductionism, of UNIX philosophy, and felt it valuable.
+By the grace of goddess Serendipity, I came across this pith reductionism or distillation of UNIX philosophy, and felt it valuable.
 Hence, I have transposed it here, with minor editing.
+It was prepared by Peter Krumins (https://github.com/pkrumins) a 'browserling'.

 **Learn from the wisdom of Unix gods when writing software:**